[Originally published June 2019. Updated August 2021]

 New Zealand home ownership rates are the lowest they’ve been in 70 years, with almost one in three households now renting.
 Combine this with increasing house prices and it’s easy to see why more and more kiwis are considering purchasing an investment property with family members or friends.

 If you’re entertaining this move, it’s important to explore the pros and cons of this arrangement and discuss strategies to make the relationship and investment a fruitful and harmonious one.

 If a payment is late, everyone in the group is liable for any related penalties.

-Over the years, we have worked with many groups of people who have purchased investment properties collectively.
-During this time, we’ve seen arrangements that are hugely beneficial to everyone involved and ones that have ended in heartbreak.
+We’ve worked with many groups of people who have purchased investment properties collectively.
+We’ve seen arrangements that are hugely beneficial to everyone involved, and ones that have ended in heartbreak.

 If you’re ready to move forward with the purchase of an investment property with family or friends, we encourage you to contact us today.
 Our team understands the ins and outs of joint property ownership and can help you find a property that meets everyone’s needs.

 We can also provide you with the referrals necessary to help you get set up properly and ensure your venture is a success.